The SALSA MLPA Probemix P033 CMT1 is an in vitro diagnostic (IVD)1

 *IVD: in vitro diagnostic.
 RUO: research use only.

-This SALSA MLPA probemix P033 CMT1 contains 38 MLPA probes with amplification products between 130 and 436 nucleotides (nt).
+The SALSA MLPA Probemix P033-B4 CMT1 contains 38 MLPA probes with amplification products between 130 and 436 nucleotides (nt).
 This includes 16 probes for the common 17p12 deletion/duplication region, two flanking probes for genes outside the common 17p12 deletion/duplication region, and two probes for the KIF1b

-gene and 18 reference probes are included that detect autosomal chromosomal locations.
-Complete probe sequences and the identity of the genes detected by the reference probes is available online (www.mlpa.com
+gene.
+In addition, 18 reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com